 Motorcycle tyres have different shapes, patterns, etc. It is best to choose the tire that suits you.

-1 The shape of the motorcycle tyres.
+motorcycle tyres.
 Yes, although they all look the same, the tires actually come in different shapes.
 The two most basic motorcycle tyres shapes are a sharp triangle in the middle and an arc with a very smooth overall shape.

-Triangular motorcycle tyres are more sensitive than curved ones, making it easier to turn the motorcycle and turning the motorcycle left and right, and even give the rider a feeling that the speed of entering a corner has become faster; at the same time, when bending, this The shaped tire has a large contact area with the ground and good grip; the disadvantage is that it is not stable enough when running in a straight line, and because this type of tire is relatively rare, few riders have experience in using it, and it feels when you first use it.
+motorcycle tyres are more sensitive than curved ones, making it easier to turn the motorcycle and turning the motorcycle left and right, and even give the rider a feeling that the speed of entering a corner has become faster; at the same time, when bending, this The shaped tire has a large contact area with the ground and good grip; the disadvantage is that it is not stable enough when running in a straight line, and because this type of tire is relatively rare, few riders have experience in using it, and it feels when you first use it.
 Will be weird.

-Curved motorcycle tyres are not as sensitive, but the stability of straight acceleration will be much better.
+motorcycle tyres are not as sensitive, but the stability of straight acceleration will be much better.
 At the same time, this kind of tire has good cornering ability, the process of body steering and side pressure is more stable, and it is easier to hold the line in the corner.
 Most of the tires are in this shape.

 The width of the tire is also an aspect that needs to be considered.
 Generally speaking, the wider the tire, the better the grip, but the less agile and difficult to steer; the narrower the tire will do the opposite.